Frequently Asked NSG™ Questions

 What is a “scid-beige” mouse, and how similar is it to NSG™?

-A “scid beige” mouse expresses the same scid mutation found in NSG™, along with the “beige” mutation that impairs NK cells by reduces the degranulation capabilities.
+A “scid beige” mouse expresses the same scid mutation found in NSG™, along with the “beige” mutation that impairs NK cells by reducing their degranulation capabilities.
 The genetic background is congenic with BALB/c.
 The level of immunodeficiency of a scid-beige is probably similar to NOD-scid, but not as high as NSG™.
 NSG™ is a better host for humanized immune systems than scid-beige. scid beige mice are not available from The Jackson Laboratory.

 How does NSG™ compare to other strains used in the field?